 This was the faith spoken of in the Scriptures where I had to walk in the unseen, the unknown, the uncertainty, the unfamiliar.
-These were days I fully knew in my head, He was with me, yet did not sense Him during these hibernating seasons in my experiencing grief.
+These were days I fully knew in my head, He was with me, yet did not sense Him during these hibernating seasons in my experiencing such tragic and unexpected loss.

-It was in those seasons of hidden fruit, I found myself having to walk through cold days of a long hibernating winter in my soul.
+It was in those seasons of hidden fruit, I found myself having to travel paths trudging in the cold days of a long hibernating winter in my soul.

-We, like the psalmist can cry out in thankfulness to our God, who hears us, who responds to us, and who is the source of all of whom we are becoming in times of dryness and in times of plenty.
+We, like the psalmist can cry out in thankfulness to our God, who hears us, who responds to us, and who is our trusted source of all of whom we are becoming in times of dryness and in times of plenty.

-We can know, it is He who remains faithful and true to us and to His character, always being the One we can run to, always being the One in whose we are, always being the One who embraces us with His forever love.
+We can know, it is Our Father God who remains faithful and true to us and to His character, always being the One we can run to, always being the One in whose we are, always being the One who embraces us with His forever love.

 I remember this verse of a song I knew in the youth of my faith, where I sang with my spiritual family in the early season of my walk with the Lord, and I share it now, for it rings true to my heart.